magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 touch public/scripts/example.js
 ```

-Open the `example.js` source file with your preferred editor and copy
+Open the `example.js` source file with your preferred editor paste
-and paste into it the code from the beginning of the official react
+into it the following code extracted from the beginning of the
-tutorial:
+official React Tutorial:

 ```js
 var CommentBox = React.createClass({